itzefyee/itzefyee/README.md

 </p>

 ## 🚀 About Me
-I build full-stack and backend-focused systems that solve real-world problems, from AI-powered marketplaces to enterprise reporting tools.
+I like building things that are a bit chaotic… but actually work.

+Most of what I do sits somewhere between backend systems, real-world problem solving, and occasionally questionable ideas that turn into working products.

 - 🎯 Interested in: Backend Engineering, Cloud Systems, Scalable Applications
-- 🌱 Currently: modernising a legacy palm‑oil ERP with micro‑prototypes of key flows
+- 🌱 Currently: Modernising a legacy palm‑oil ERP with micro‑prototypes of key flows

 ## 💡 Favorite Projects